 This list of countries is to be regularly updated, at least every two weeks.

 Update Aug 17 – Permanent Residents from the UAE are now permitted into Greece.
 Please see more details below.

 - Czech Republic

-Until at least October 12, passengers arriving from Bulgaria, Romania, Malta, Belgium, Spain, Czech Republic, Poland and Hungary must have a medical certificate with a negative PCR test result issued at most 72 hours before arrival.
+Passengers arriving from Bulgaria, Romania, Malta, Belgium, Spain, Czech Republic, Poland and Hungary, Albania, North Macedonia, and UAE must have a medical certificate with a negative PCR test result issued at most 72 hours before arrival.
 The certificate must be in English.